SifrAlShams/ShamsaBatool110/README.md

 ### Hi there friends👋
 # About Me
 I am a passionate **Computer Science** student eagerly interested in **Machine Learning** and **Artificial Intelligence**.
 In my journey so far, I have taken different courses and certifications and worked on some projects to get a hands-on practice on real world problems.
+The reason I am here is to connect with enthusiastic learners from whom I can learn and expand my knowledge and skill set.

 <!--